n2018k/Auto_Defect/README.md

+This workflow was developed by working with Gemini-Pro.
+All input prompts and problems solved can be shared if required by contacting me.
+The scripts are in constant development as we speak.

 Contents of Each File

 io_step.py: For some reason, Gemini recommends that I run NEB from this file after setting NEB directory.
 Quite strange